 cryptoassets custody (except where otherwise provided in Schedule D); and

-copy trading of cryptoassets, which involves the ability to copy the trades of other clients who trade on the eToro platform, or by copying trades in a crypto portfolio which we have put together (which together with the services set out at Clause 2.2(e), we call the "Copy Trading Services”).
+copy trading of cryptoassets, which involves the ability to copy the trades of other clients who trade on the etoro platform, or by copying trades in a crypto portfolio which we have put together (which together with the services set out at Clause 2.2(e), we call the "Copy Trading Services”).

 Where we provide you with Copy Trading Services, any Stock Margin Trading transactions entered into by a trader you copy pursuant to Appendix 3 of Schedule C will not be copied.
 This means that only the fully paid orders in shares and units in exchanged traded funds which are placed by a trader you copy will be replicated on your account.